sebinsua/resume/sebinsua-resume.md

 implementation.
 I follow the mantra *the right tool for the right job* and try to keep solutions as simple and common as possible.

-**Other:** I've run small standups in the past; I also enjoy learning about: product design, UX, and market analysis; I also ran a Hackathon once.
+**Other:** I've run small standups in the past; I enjoy learning about: product design, UX, and market analysis; I ran a Hackathon once.

 ------------------------------------------------------------------------